Key Takeaways

 Extended Stopping Distance

 The physics are simple: more mass requires more force to stop.
-An 80,000-pound truck traveling at 65 mph requires approximately 525 feet to stop under ideal conditions.
-Add 15,000 pounds and that stopping distance increases significantly — potentially exceeding the available distance between the truck and the hazard.
+A fully loaded tractor-trailer already needs hundreds of feet to stop under ideal conditions.
+Add excess weight and that stopping distance can increase significantly — potentially exceeding the available distance between the truck and the hazard.
 On downgrades, the problem compounds because gravity adds momentum that the brakes must overcome.
-A truck that could have stopped in time at its legal weight becomes a runaway at 95,000 pounds.
+A truck that could have stopped in time at its legal weight may become uncontrollable when overloaded.

 Truck brakes are engineered for specific maximum loads.
 When the actual load exceeds the design specifications, brakes generate more heat during use — especially on extended downgrades where they're applied continuously.
 That excess heat causes brake fade, where the braking surfaces lose friction and stopping power diminishes progressively.
 An overweight truck descending a mountain grade can lose braking capacity entirely within minutes, turning the vehicle into an uncontrolled projectile.
 Brake-related truck accidents are frequently linked to weight violations, and post-crash inspections often reveal heat-damaged brake components that tell the story of overload.